paperless-ngx/builder/README.md

 ## QPDF

 Debian Bullseye only provides 10.1.0.
-This is now several versions behind and missing performance enhancements, bug fixes etc.
+This is now a full version behind and missing performance enhancements, bug fixes etc.  In addition, pikepdf version 7 requires at least qpdf 11.2.

-In this repository, qpdf is cross-compiled from the Debian Bookworm source package
+In this repository, qpdf is cross-compiled from the Debian Bookworm source package.
+It produces the .deb installer files for the package, which can be installed on Bullseye.

 ## psycopg2